2004 Pacific hurricane season: Tropical Depression Sixteen-E

-On October 25, a tropical storm warning was issued for the coastline of Mexico from El Roblito northward to Topolobampo.
-This advisory was discontinued the next day, and no additional tropical cyclone watches and warnings were posted.
-The storm produced areas of heavy rainfall.
+The depression produced areas of heavy rainfall.
 At Culiacan, 179.9 mm of precipitation fell in a 24-hour period; 59.6 mm fell at Empalme.
-Despite localized flooding, no damage or fatalities were reported.
 At the Culiacan airport, a wind gust to 81 mph was reported.
 A possible tornado may have also touched down near there.
-Offshore, a ship—the Diamond Princess—recorded 33 mph winds on two separate occasions during October 26, potentially suggesting that the storm was stronger than it was believed to be.
 The interaction between the depression's remnants and a frontal boundary over the southwestern United States produced strong thunderstorms and heavy precipitation in eastern New Mexico, western and central Texas, and much of Oklahoma.